Uniform continuity

-The difference between uniform continuity and (ordinary) continuity is that, in uniform continuity there is a globally applicable $\delta$ (the size of a function domain interval over which function value differences are less than $\varepsilon$) that depends on only $\varepsilon$, while in (ordinary) continuity there is a locally applicable $\delta$ that depends on the both $\varepsilon$ and $x$.
+The difference between uniform continuity and (ordinary) continuity is that in uniform continuity there is a globally applicable $\delta$ (the size of a function domain interval over which function value differences are less than $\varepsilon$) that depends on only $\varepsilon$, while in (ordinary) continuity there is a locally applicable $\delta$ that depends on both $\varepsilon$ and $x$.
 So uniform continuity is a stronger continuity condition than continuity; a function that is uniformly continuous is continuous but a function that is continuous is not necessarily uniformly continuous.
 The concepts of uniform continuity and continuity can be expanded to functions defined between metric spaces.

 Continuous functions can fail to be uniformly continuous if they are unbounded on a bounded domain, such as $f(x) = \tfrac1x$ on $(0,1)$, or if their slopes become unbounded on an infinite domain, such as $f(x)=x^2$ on the real (number) line.
 However, any Lipschitz map between metric spaces is uniformly continuous, in particular any isometry (distance-preserving map).

 Although continuity can be defined for functions between general topological spaces, defining uniform continuity requires more structure.
 The concept relies on comparing the sizes of neighbourhoods of distinct points, so it requires a metric space, or more generally a uniform space.